weaversa/cryptol-course/labs/KeyWrapping/KeyWrapping.md

 When you have successfully defined this function, you can test your work by `:prove`ing that `KWAE` and `KWAD` are inverses (well, at least for a dummy CIPHk and P of length 3 semiblocks) using the `KWAEInvProp`.
-You can also check your work against six test vectors by using the property `KWADTests` (this is defined later on in this document).
+You can also `:check` your work against six test vectors by using the property `KWADTests` (this is defined later on in this document).

 ```cryptol
 property KWAEInvProp S =